DSIN-INSA-Strasbourg/Hermes-doc/content/3. Configuration/32. hermes-server/_index.md

 Jinja vars available are :

 - **REMOTE_ATTRIBUTES** : The list of remote attribute names used in `attrsmapping`.
-May be useful to generate SQL queries with required data without using wildcards or manually typing the attribute's list.
+May be useful to generate SQL queries with required data without using wildcards or manually typing the attribute list.
 - **CACHED_VALUES** : The cache of previous query.
 A list of dictionnaries, each dictionnary is an entry with attrname as key, and corresponding value as value.

 ##### hermes-server.datamodel.data-type-name.sources.datasource-name.commit_one {#hermes-server.datamodel.data-type-name.sources.datasource-name.commit_one}

 Facultative subsection to set up a query to run each time an item of current data have been processed without errors.

-According to datasource plugin used, [query](#hermes-server.datamodel.data-type-name.sources.datasource-name.commit_one.query) and [vars](#hermes-server.datamodel.data-type-name.sources.datasource-name.commit_one.vars) may be facultative : configure them according to your [datasource plugin's documentation](../plugins/datasources).
+According to datasource plugin used, [query](#hermes-server.datamodel.data-type-name.sources.datasource-name.commit_one.query) and [vars](#hermes-server.datamodel.data-type-name.sources.datasource-name.commit_one.vars) may be facultative : configure them according to your [datasource plugin documentation](../plugins/datasources).

 {{% notice warning %}}
 [commit_one](#hermes-server.datamodel.data-type-name.sources.datasource-name.commit_one) and [commit_all](#hermes-server.datamodel.data-type-name.sources.datasource-name.commit_all) are mutually exclusive : you can set none or one of them, but not both at the same time.